 Read together, Rules 10 and 43 require the defendant to be physically present in court for the arraignment.
 See, e.g., Valenzuela-Gonzales v.
 United States, 915 F.2d 1276, 1280 (9th Cir.
 1990) (Rules 10 and 43 are broader in protection than the Constitution).
 The amendments to Rule 10 create two exceptions to that requirement.
-The first provides that the court may hold an arraignment in the defendant's absence when the defendant has waived the right to be present in writing and the court consents to that waiver.
-The second permits the court to hold arraignments by video teleconferencing when the defendant is at a different location.
+The first provides that the court may hold an arraignment in the defendant's absence when the defendant has waived the right to be present in writing and the court to hold arraignments by video teleconferencing when the defendant is at a different location.
 A conforming amendment has also been made to Rule 43.